talebox/slepau/readme.md

 ## Out 📦

-All production files generated after `build` is executed.
+All production files generated after `build_all` is executed.

 ## Container ⚓